 MPC members wanted to convey their gratitude their benefactors.
 Mrs Melina Seme speaking on behalf of the group, was extremely happy for the opportunity to tell all the men and women who supported Chabe's goat project about its positive impact on their communities.
 "They( goats) are already changing things" says Melina, " we are no longer hoping and praying for an end to our misery, we have great certainty that our lives have improved and that things will get even better when our goats continue to breed".
 "We say thank you to all of you wonderful "blans" ( creole word for foreigners) who believe in our vision and in our determination to do for ourselves.
 We have nothing to give back, but we know that God will bless all of you and your children.
 Thank you Mesi, Mesi , Mesi!!!"

-There are now 202 goats in total and MPC is hoping to double this number by next year.
+Project Update There are now 202 goats in total and MPC is hoping to double this number by next year.
 A few months ago, MPC’s leadership realized that many members of the organization who did not receive goats were growing extremely resentful.
 Fearing that this would create strained relations among their members, they approached the Lambi Fund and requested funding for additional goats.
 Understanding the gravity of the situation, the Lambi Fund agreed to increase funding towards the purchase of 60 more goats (50 females and 10 males). .
+Workshops: The Lambi Fund offered new workshops on animal husbandry members of MPC participated in a 3-day workshop facilitated by a veterinarian who specializes in goat breeding.
+Veterinary Supplies: In consultation with the veterinarian MPC members compiled a list of medication needed to keep goats and kids healthy.
+Once the list was compiled and approved by the veterinarian Lambi Fund provided the funding needed for MPC members to purchase the medication.
+The pharmacy is also a source of revenue for the organization, since the medication will be sold at very reasonable rate to members caring for the goats.
+Project Impact

 Members are hoping that they will be able to invest profits made from the goat project into another sustainable economic activity which will bring greater financial stability to the members.